Anakonda1974/ProceduralPlanet/README.md

 ```sh
 npm start
 ```
-The server serves the project root and exposes a `/status` endpoint.
+The server serves the built `dist` directory and exposes a `/status` endpoint.

 ## Features